jcguu95/cl-jin/curfew/readme.md

 # Usage

-1. Copy this directory to root's quicklisp local-projects directory.
+1. Make sure this directory is copied to "/root/curfew.lisp".
-2. Make sure `/root/.sbclrc` loads `quicklisp` properly.
-3. Run the command `./bin/run.sh`.
+2. Run the command `./new-run.sh`.

 # Known Bugs